The Strength of Water: An Asian American Coming of Age Memoir

 The Strength of Water is a heartening read about an immigrant daughter’s odyssey.
 Through her mother’s stories and family oral histories, Karin Jensen successfully provides us with a moving glimpse of Chinese American life in the last century, revealing the humanity of immigrant laborers, how they lived, and what they felt.

-Harvey Dong, Lecturer, Asian American & Asian Diaspora Studies, UC Berkeley
+Harvey Dong, Lecturer, Asian American and Asian Diaspora Studies, UC Berkeley